 Then you need to fill out court forms that include a plaintiff's claim and you will give your forms to the Martelle, IA court clerk to file your small claims case.
 Small Claims Iowa serve your claim and be prepared for your Small Claims Case Trial.
 Make a plan that what you have to say, prepare proof with copies to take for small claims cases, and also take people as witnesses to support your story.
 Also, the following tack ticks are helpful for you to file a small claims case:

-- How to file a small claims lawsuit in Martelle, IA.
+- How to file a small claim filing in Martelle, IA.

 - What to expect during a small claim hearing in Martelle, IA.

-- How much going to small claims costs in Martelle, IA.
+- How much does going to small claims costs in Martelle, IA?

-How Do I File A Small Claims Lawsuit in Martelle, IA County?
+How Do I File Small Claims in Martelle, IA County?

 You can always sue an individual Martelle, IA small claims court if they live in Martelle, IA county.
 You can always sue a company in Martelle, IA Small Claims Court if their business is located in Martelle, IA county.

 You May Be Able To Sue in Martelle, IA Small Claims in Other Situations.
 For Example: